-Last week I undertook the 40 bag challenge, again.
-I did this last year and because stuff never ceases finding a way into my house, I gladly purchased a new pack of trashbags, set aside a spot in my garage for donations and got to work.
+This year I am undertaking the 40 bag challenge again!
+I’ve done this for the past 2 years and because stuff never ceases finding a way into my house, I’m gladly purchasing a new pack of trashbags, setting aside some boxes and a spot on my porch for donations and ready to get to work decluttering my house from top to bottom.

 WHAT IS 40 BAGS IN 40 DAYS?